dyskette/seneca/README.md

-# Softbook
+# Seneca

-Softbook is a cute epub reader.
+Seneca is a cute epub reader.

 ## Installation